School offer for Special Educational Needs and/or Disabilities

 What to do if a parent has a concern

-• Contact the class teacher initially and explain the concerns which will then be passed on to the SENDCo.
+• Contact the class teacher initially and explain the concerns which will then be passed on to the SENCo.

 • If the concern has not be addressed to your satisfaction, contact Mrs Murray, the Headteacher.